JEAN-ALMEIDA-CZO/Hydro-Tracker-Plugin/README.md

 Set your profile and the key becomes a smart water countdown:

-- **Personalized goal** — daily water target from your **age group, weight and container size**, split into evenly-spaced glasses across your active hours.
+- **Personalized goal** — daily water target from your **age group, weight and container size**, spread evenly across your active hours.
+- **Healthy sip reminders** — a container isn't chugged in one go, so long gaps are split into **sips**.
+The reminder pace stays comfortable **no matter the container size** (a big bottle no longer means a 3-hour wait).
-- **Live countdown ring** — drains toward your next glass; the centre shows the time left (mm:ss).
+- **Live countdown ring** — drains toward your next sip; the centre shows the time left (mm:ss).
 - **Four states** — 🔵 **HYDRATE** (idle), 🔵 **DRINK** (counting down), 🔴 **DRINK!** (time's up, blinking), 🟢 **DONE** (goal reached — the key floods green).
-- **Press the key when you drink** — the countdown restarts for the next glass; dots track how many you've had.
+- **Press the key when you drink** — the countdown restarts for the next sip; a dot fills once you finish a full container.
 - **Container units** — set your glass/bottle in **ml, L or oz**.
 - **Desktop notifications** (Windows + macOS) when it's time to drink and when you hit the goal.
 - **Summer mode** (+15% water on hot days) and **Quiet hours** (no alerts at night).